Submissions

 The University of Bologna Law Review does not accept:

-• submissions from undergraduate students (students pursuing their first degree) as sole authors.
+• submissions from undergraduate students (students pursuing their first degree) as sole authors;

-• simultaneous submissions along with other journals.
+• simultaneous submissions along with other journals;

 Authors should provide datasets with every empirical submission if not already included in the manuscript text.
 Authors must also provide proper attribution and copyright information for any tables, graphs, figures, or images included in their submission.
-Authors are responsible for obtaining necessary permissions for copyrighted materials and must provide documentation of such permissions when required.
+Authors are responsible for obtaining all necessary permissions for copyrighted materials and must provide documentation of such permissions when required.

 2. How To Submit